 Synonyms distinguished.

-The term "evidence" is to be carefully distinguished from its synonyms "proof" and "testimony."
+The term "evidence" is to be distinguished from its synonyms "proof" and "testimony."
 "Proof" is the logically sufficient reason for assenting to the truth of a proposition advanced.
-In its juridical sense it is a term of wide import, and comprehends everything that may be adduced at a trial, within the legal rules, for the purpose of producing conviction in the mind of judge or jury, aside from mere argument; that is, every-thing that has a probative force intrinsically, and not merely as a deduction from, or com-bination of, original probative facts.
-But "evi-dence" is a narrower term, and includes only bination of, original probative facts.
+In its juridical sense it is a term of wide import, and comprehends everything that may be adduced at a trial, within the legal rules, for the purpose of producing conviction in the mind of judge or jury, aside from mere argument; that is, everything that has a probative force intrinsically, and not merely as a deduction from, or combination of, original probative facts.
 But "evidence" is a narrower term, and includes only such kinds of proof as may be legally presented at a trial, by the act of the parties, and through the aid of such concrete facts as witnesses, records, or other documents.
-Thus, to urge a presumption of law in support of one's case is adducing proof but it is not offering evidence. ducing proof, but it is not offering evidence.
+Thus, to urge a presumption of law in support of one's case is adducing proof, but it is not offering evidence.
 "Testimony," again, is a still more restricted term.
 It properly means only such evidence as is delivered by a witness on the trial of a cause, either orally or in the form of affidavits or depositions.
 Thus, an ancient deed, when offered under proper circumstances, is evidence, but it could not strictly be called "testimony."
 "Belief" is a subjective condition resulting from proof.
 It is a conviction of the truth of a proposition, existing in the mind, and induced by persuasion, proof, or argument addressed to the judgment.